What Is Authorisation in SOC 2?

 Persistent Oversight and Traceable Evidence Collection

-Every access event is recorded with exact timestamps in a centralized log, creating an unbroken chain of traceable evidence.
+Every access event is recorded with exact timestamps in a centralised log, creating an unbroken chain of traceable evidence.
 Regular recertification processes and systematic review protocols confirm that user permissions consistently align with current responsibilities.
-This streamlined oversight minimizes manual reconciliation and reinforces your audit window, ensuring that your organization meets compliance standards continuously.
+This streamlined oversight minimises manual reconciliation and reinforces your audit window, ensuring that your organisation meets compliance standards continuously.

 By integrating stringent identity verification, precise role mapping, and ongoing oversight, your permission assignment process becomes a resilient, evidence-backed control mechanism.
-Many audit-ready organizations standardize control mapping early—reducing compliance risks and streamlining audit preparations.
+Many audit-ready organisations standardise control mapping early—reducing compliance risks and streamlining audit preparations.
 Effective control mapping means that every access decision is not only secure but also provides the measurable proof your audits demand.

 How Do You Map Resources and Define Permissible Actions?